RaghavaAlajangi/HPC_Pipeline_Dashboard/README.md

-### V. Login to MPL harbor-intranet using your developer credentials:
+### VI.
+Login to MPL harbor-intranet using your developer credentials:

 ```bash
 docker login harbor.intranet.mpl.mpg.de
 ```

-### VI.
+### VII.
 Tag & Push new docker images to the MPL server:

 #### a.
 Dashboard Image (tag & push)
 - Tag both your commit and latest versions: